-- 4.132 If the use of consignments of fuel which are not classified as wastes or residues exceeds 50% of the total biogas yield (by energy content) in a payment year, RHI payments due to Ofgem for that payment year will be offset against future RHI payments from the first quarter of the following payment year, until such point that payments have been fully recovered.

-- 4.133 Where the payment year in which RHI payments due to Ofgem is the participant's final payment year, the participant will be required to repay the amount by which the RHI payments for that payment year have been reduced.

-- 4.134 An example of the typical way in which RHI payments will be recovered is provided below:

-- Date of accreditation:

-- o 09 May 2017

-- Anniversary of date of accreditation:

-- o 09 May 2018

-- Submission of feedstock requirement information due:

-- o 09 August 2018

-- Period feedstock requirement information must cover (i.e. first payment year):

-- o 09 May 2017 08 May 2018

-- Value of RHI payments received in first payment year:

-- o £10,000.00

-- Proportion of biogas (by energy content) derived from consignment of fuel which are not classified as wastes or residues:
+- 4.136 If the use of consignments of fuel which are not classified as wastes or residues exceeds 50% of the total biogas yield (by energy content) in a payment year, all overpayments will be offset against future RHI payments from the first quarter of the following payment year, until such point that payments have been fully recovered. - 4.137 Where the payment year in which overpayment is due is the participant's final payment year, the participant will be required to repay the amount by which the RHI payments for that payment year have been reduced. - 4.138 An example of the typical way in which overpayments will be recovered is provided below: - Date of accreditation: - 09 May 2017 - Anniversary of date of accreditation: - o 09 May 2018 - Submission of feedstock requirement information due: - o 09 August 2018 - Period feedstock requirement information must cover (i.e. first payment year): - 09 May 2017 08 May 2018 - Value of RHI payments received in first payment year: - o £10,000.00 - Proportion of biogas (by energy content) derived from consignment of fuel which are not classified as wastes or residues:

-- o 85%
+o 85%

-- Percentage of RHI payments that will to be offset in the following payment year:

-- o 35% (i.e. £3,500.00)

-- Value of RHI payments due in the first quarter of the following payment year (prior to any payments being offset):
+- Percentage of RHI payments that will to be offset in the following payment year: - 35% (i.e. £3,500.00) - Value of RHI payments due in the first quarter of the following payment year (prior to any payments being offset):

-- o £3,000.00
+o £3,000.00

-- Actual RHI payments that will be issued for the first quarter of the following payment year (after payments have been offset:
+• Actual RHI payments that will be issued for the first quarter of the following payment year (after payments have been offset:

-- o £0